 The area is that of the river Aniene and the reasons that led the Pope in building this impressive villa were defensive: the Park of Villa Gregoriana stands on two sides of a deep ditch with a breathtaking view of Tivoli landscape that shows its waterfalls, forests and caverns.

 Villa Gregoriana takes part in the triptych of the most famous Tivoli villas all over the world: the other two are Villa d’Este and Hadrian’s Villa, a Renaissance masterpiece the former, Hadrian’s Emperor residence in Roman times the latter.

 The history of Villa Gregoriana

-Just like the other two villas of Tivoli, Villa Gregoriana is a faithful testimony of splendour of the past; a constant research of magnificence and architectural beauty.
-The Villa is a symbol of the Romantic culture and in the past it was really appreciated as destination for the Grand Tour artists who departed from every part of the wolrd and went around Europe in search of places of great artistic and cultural interest so as to enrich their luggage of knowledge.
+Just like the other two villas of Tivoli, Villa Gregoriana is a faithful testimony of splendor of the past; a constant research of magnificence and architectural beauty.
+The Villa is a symbol of the Romantic culture and in the past, it was really appreciated as a destination for the Grand Tour artists who departed from every part of the world and went around Europe in search of places of great artistic and cultural interest so as to enrich their luggage of knowledge.